defrancea/Projbook/src/Projbook.Documentation/Page/template.md

 ## HTML and PDF templates
-There are two template file:
+There are two template file that you can define in `projbook.json`:
-* `template.html`: Used as template for HTML generation
+* `template-html`: Used as template for HTML generation.
+* `template-pdf`: Used as template for PDF generation.

+By default the generated file is going to have the same name as the template one with the `-generated` sufix but you can define your own using:
+* `output-html`: The output file for `template-html`
+* `output-pdf`: The output file for `template-pdf`

-* `template-pdf.html`: used as template for PDF generation Default templates using bootstrap can be directly used as it without any changes but can be modified or entirely rewritte if needed.
+Default templates using bootstrap can be directly used as it without any changes but can be modified or entirely rewritte if needed.

-If `template-pdf.html` doesn't exist, `template.html` will be used for both.
+You can use html template, pdf or both but at least one must be definied.

 ## Syntax
 Templates use html with [Razor syntax](http://www.asp.net/web-pages/overview/getting-started/introducing-razor-syntax-(c) having relevant information about documentation as model.